Sotero Laurel: Career

 Laurel taught law at Lyceum of the Philippines, the Philippine Law School, and Far Eastern University.
 He also aligned himself from the school policies to found the "Student Varsitarian" in 1953, a reputable campus organization for students hails from different provinces.
 Laurel served as the president of the Philippine Association of Colleges and Universities (PACU) from 1963 to 1965.
 He also became the chairman of the Board of Trustees of the Lyceum of the Philippines University System.
 He was a 1986 recipient of the Ordre des Palmes Académiques of France, which is bestowed on educators and academics.

 As Senator from 1987 to 1992, Laurel opposed the extension of the U.S. Naval Base Subic Bay and the Clark Air Base, leading to their closure in 1991.
 He was a member of the so-called "Magnificent 12" who voted against the extension.
 He was also the Chairman of the Senate Committee on Commerce and Industry and was the Senate President Pro-Tempore from 1990 to 1991.
 He was the oldest serving senator also at that time.

 Laurel established Lyceum of the Philippines University–Batangas and Lyceum of the Philippines University-Laguna.

 Death

+Laurel's grave at Manila Memorial Park – Sucat.

-Sotero Laurel died of cancer on September 16, 2009, at the age of 90. (exactly one month after the death of former President Cory Aquino).
-He was survived by his wife, Lorna, their eight children, and two sisters - Rose L. Avancena and Nita L. Yupangco.
+Sotero Laurel died of cancer on September 16, 2009, at the age of 90.
+He was survived by his wife, Lorna, their eight children, and two sisters - Rose L. Avanceña and Nita L. Yupangco.
 Laurel was laid in state in Manila Memorial Park in Parañaque.
 Laurel was predeceased by his sister, Nene L. Guinto, and brothers former House Speaker José B. Laurel Jr.; former Vice President Salvador "Doy" Laurel; former Philippine Ambassador to Japan José S. Laurel III; banker, Mariano Laurel; and Arsenio "Dodjie" Laurel, a race car driver.